 February 8 Female Juniors or Seniors STEM http://commonwealth.virginia.gov/council-on-women Essay Contest $5,000

-Information Systems Security Association Education Fund Applicants must be pursuing studies in or related to the field of Information Security/Information Assurance.
+Information Systems Security Association Education Fund Applicants must be pursuing studies in the field of Information Security/Information Assurance.
 Previous applicants and scholarship recipients are welcome to apply

 E. Eugene Schultz, Jr., Memorial Scholarship ($3,500)

 Howard A. Schmidt Scholarship ($3,500)

 Shon Harris Memorial Scholarship ($2,000)

 College and Career Center, from Woodson High School: Browse through lists of school-independent scholarships on this Fairfax high school’s website.

 Against the Grain Art Scholarship Deadline May 6